MadihAbdulRehman/FYP/README.md

 # Predicting Beta-Lactam Resistance in *Escherichia coli* Using a Protein Language Model

 # Overview
-This repository contains the implementation of my Final Year Project (FYP), which focuses on predicting beta-lactam antibiotic resistance in *Escherichia coli* using a Protein Language Model (ProtBERT) and a Random Forest classifier.
+This repository contains the implementation of my Final Year Project (FYP), which focuses on predicting beta-lactam antibiotic resistance in *Escherichia coli* using a Protein Language Model.
 The project demonstrates how deep learning-based protein embeddings can be combined with traditional machine learning techniques to identify antimicrobial resistance from protein sequences.

 # Project Objectives